erikgna/effect.website-poc/Presentation.md

 "Today I'm showing you Effect - a TypeScript framework that fundamentally changes how we handle errors, async operations, and side effects.
 If you've ever struggled with try-catch hell or runtime errors that TypeScript couldn't catch, this will change your development experience."

-## Slide 2: WHAT IS EFFECT?
+## Slide 2: THE PROBLEM?
 (45 seconds)

-### Visual: Simple diagram showing traditional TypeScript vs Effect approach
+### Visual: Code snippet showing traditional TypeScript pain points

-"Effect is a TypeScript library for building robust, type-safe applications.
-Think of it as a functional programming toolkit that makes your code predictable and your errors manageable.
-It's not just error handling - it's a complete system for managing effects like API calls, database operations, and any side effects in your application."
+Before we dive into Effect, let's talk about what it solves.
+In traditional TypeScript:

+- Hidden Failures: Async functions can fail in ways TypeScript doesn't track
+- Error Handling Chaos: Try-catch blocks everywhere, or worse - forgotten error handling
+- Dependency Hell: Passing dependencies through layers of functions
+- Testing Nightmares: Mocking HTTP clients, databases, external services

+Effect was built specifically to solve these problems with type safety."

+## Slide 3: WHAT IS EFFECT - Architecture (60 seconds)

+### Visual: Diagram showing Effect's core concept - Effect<Success, Error, Requirements>

+"Effect is a functional TypeScript framework for building robust applications.
+Here's the core concept:

+### Effect Type: Effect<Success, Error, Requirements>

+- Success: What you get when everything works
+- Error: What can go wrong (typed!)
+- Requirements: What dependencies you need

+### This single type tells you everything about your operation:

+- What it returns
+- How it can fail (no surprise exceptions!)
+- What services it needs to run

+### It's like a contract for your async operations, but enforced by TypeScript at compile time."

+Key features:

-- Full type safety from end to end
+- Full type safety for errors and dependencies
-- Explicit error handling - no hidden exceptions
 - Built-in dependency injection
 - Composable and testable by design
+- Lazy evaluation - nothing runs until you tell it to

 ## Slide 3: HOW IT WORKS - Architecture (60 seconds)